 This project does not incorporate evidence-based interventions and/or program evaluations.

 - Project Goal: Support the operations of Varlack Ventures. - Output Measure: OMB identified Varlack Ventures as an impacted industry with financial hardships due to COVID-19.
-Outsome Measure: OMB is providing funding to Varlack Ventures for engoing exercising.

 Outcome Measure: OMB is providing funding to Varlack Ventures for ongoing operating costs.